Operads, quasiorders, and regular languages: Introduction

 \section{Introduction}

-Following the Chomsky-Sch\"utzenberger hierarchy \cite{CH56}, regular languages are defined to be the formal languages that are generated by Type-3 grammars (also called regular grammars).
-These particular languages have been studied from several years since they have many applications to pattern maching, compilation, verification, bioinformatics, \emph{etc.} Their generalization as rational series links them to various algebraic or combinatorial topics: enumeration (manipulations of generating functions), rational approximation (for instance Pade approximation), representation theory (module viewed as automaton), combinatorial optimization ($(\max,+)$-automata), \emph{etc.}\\ One of their main interest is that they can be represented by various tools: regular grammars, automata, regular expressions, \emph{etc.} Whilst regular languages can be represented by both automata and regular expressions \cite{Kle56}, these tools are not equivalent.
-Indeed, Ehrenfeucht and Zeiger \cite{EZ76} showed a one parameter family of automata whose shortest equivalent regular expressions have a width exponentially growing with the numbers of states.
-Note that, it is possible to compute an automaton from a regular expression $E$ such that the number of its states is a linear function of the alphabet width (\emph{i.e.} the number of occurrences of alphabet symbols) of $E$ \cite{MY60,Glu61,Ant96,CZ01a}.\\ In the aim to increase expressiveness of expressions for a bounded length, Caron~\emph{et al.}~\cite{CCM11a} introduced the so-called multi-tilde operators and applied it to represent finite languages.
+Following the Chomsky-Sch\"utzenberger hierarchy~\cite{CH56}, regular languages are defined to be the formal languages that are generated by Type-3 grammars (also called regular grammars).
+These particular languages have been studied from several years since they have many applications in several areas such as pattern matching, compilation, verification, and bioinformatics.
+Their generalization as rational series links them to various algebraic or combinatorial topics like enumeration (manipulation of generating functions), rational approximation (for instance Pade approximation), representation theory (modules viewed as automata), and combinatorial optimization ($(\max,+)$-automata).

+One of the main specificity of regular languages is that they can be represented by various tools: regular grammars, automata, regular expressions, \emph{etc.} Whilst they can be represented by both automata and regular expressions~\cite{Kle56}, these two tools are not equivalent.
+Indeed, Ehrenfeucht and Zeiger~\cite{EZ76} showed a one parameter family of automata whose shortest equivalent regular expressions have a width exponentially growing with the numbers of states.
+Note that it is possible to compute an automaton from a regular expression $E$ such that the number of its states is a linear function of the alphabet width (\emph{i.e.}, the number of occurrences of alphabet symbols) of~$E$~\cite{Ant96,CZ01a,Glu61,MY60}.

+In the aim to increase expressiveness of regular expressions for a bounded length, Caron~\emph{et al.}~\cite{CCM11a} introduced the so-called multi-tilde operators and applied these to represent finite languages.
 Investigating the equivalence of two multi-tilde expressions, they define a natural notion of composition which endows the set of multi-tilde operators with a structure of operad.
-This structure has been investigated in \cite{LMN12}.
+This structure has been investigated in~\cite{LMN12}.